 Medicare and Medicaid certified hospitals and other health care providers (such as prepaid health plans [HMOs]) must provide all adult members with written information about their rights under state law to make health care decisions, including the right to exclude advance directives.
 The physician providing care for adult Blue Cross NC members will inquire about each adult member's intention to complete these directive documents and note in the member's medical record whether he/she has executed an advance directive.
-Such notations will be reviewed at the time of the recredentialing medical record review.

-5.4 Physician case management services
+5.4 Physician Case Management services

-Physician case management services including, but not limited to, team conferences, telephone calls for medical management and/or consultation, prescriptions and prescription refills for Blue Cross NC patients.
-Compensation for such services is subject to Blue Cross NC fee schedules and policies, however, Blue Cross NC fee schedule at this time allows no compensation for services billed separately by CPT or HCPCS case management codes.
-Blue Cross NC considers such services part of overall case management and compensation is included in other payments to our providers.
-Blue Cross NC patients must not be billed directly for case management services.
+Physician Case Management services include, but are not limited to, team conferences, telephone calls for medical management and/or consultation, prescriptions and prescription refills for Blue Cross NC patients.
+Compensation for such services is subject to current Blue Cross NC fee schedules and policies, and allows no compensation for services billed separately by CPT or HCPCS Case Management codes.
+Blue Cross NC considers such services part of overall Case Management, and compensation is included in other payments to our providers.
+Blue Cross NC patients must not be billed directly for Case Management services.